-Table 20: Valid methods for resolving the local program channel name
+Table 22: Valid methods for resolving the local program channel name

 Method Comment localhost For the program channel remember to add the port 6800.
 127...
 Not only 127.0.0.1 refers to localhost.
 Hostname Name of computer without domain.
+IP The computer's IP.
+If the computer has multiple IPs (e.g. it has multiple network cards), it may still fail.